Doubts arise over whether Trump court nominee's accuser will testify

 “We just don’t know what happened 36 years ago and there are gaps in her memory.
 She doesn’t know how she got there, when it was, and so that would logically be something where she would get questions,” Cornyn told reporters.

-His fellow Republicans have generally avoided criticizing Ford, instead casting blame on Democrats for not revealing her allegations earlier.
+Cornyn’s fellow Republicans have generally avoided criticizing Ford, instead castigating Democrats for not revealing her allegations earlier.

+The confirmation fight comes just weeks before the Nov.
+6 congressional elections in which Democrats are seeking to take control of Congress from Trump’s fellow Republicans, which could be a major blow to his agenda.

-Chuck Schumer, the top Senate Democrat, urged Trump’s fellow Republicans not to “rush the hearings.”
+Chuck Schumer, the top Senate Democrat, urged Republicans not to “rush the hearings.”

 Democrats, already fiercely opposed to the nominee, wrote a letter to Grassley objecting to the planned format of the hearing, which was announced on Monday, including having just Kavanaugh and Ford as witnesses.